ibm-cloud-docs/account/install-sw-private.md

 You successfully completed this tutorial if the following items are true:

-1. The Private tab is displayed in the {{site.data.keyword.cloud_notm}} catalog.
-1. You can click the Private tab, and view the apache-two-instances offering.
+1. You can navigate to the Private tab and view the apache-two-instances product.
-2. You can install the apache-two-instances offering offering.
+2. You can install the software.

 ## Next steps
 {: next-update}

-A user with access to your private catalog updates the apache-two-instances offering.
-See [Updating a software offering in your private catalog](/docs/account?topic=account-update-private) for more information.
+A user with access to your private catalog updates the software.
+See [Updating software in your private catalog](/docs/account?topic=account-update-private) for more information.